Keeper is fanatical about credential security and data protection

 Keeper's Encryption & Security Model

-Encryption of Vault Data
+Encryption of vault data

 Keeper provides a multi-layered encryption model based on least privilege.
 256-bit AES record-level keys and folder-level keys are generated on the client device, which encrypt each stored vault record.
 The vault records and all of its contents are fully encrypted, including logins, file attachments, TOTP codes, payment information, URLs and custom fields.